 The legend of the Loreley siren is a tragedy of love unrequited.
 She's first mentioned in an 1801 ballad by German author Clemens Brentano, Zu Bacharach am Rheine (To Bacharach on the Rhine).
 Lore Lay is accused by her lover of charming and luring men to their deaths.

 The Bishop sends her to a nunnery, escorted by guards.
 They come to the great rock.
 She begs to climb up to see the beauty of the Rhine once more.
 They consent.
-She thinks she sees her love in the water and hurls herself off the cliffs to perish on the stormy rocks below.
+She thinks she sees her lover in the water and hurls herself from the cliffs to perish on the stormy rocks below.

-Combing her hair with a golden comb, the alluring maid is said to sit upon the rocks above the Rhine.
+Combing her hair with a golden comb, the alluring maid sits upon the rocks above the Rhine.
 Her song is irresistible, gliding through tempest and gale to call sailors and fisherman to their doom.

 She may play a lute or lyre, and in some interpretations has a the tail of a fish.
 As a river siren she's a type of water spirit, the Nyx or nixies of German mythology.
 While nixies are known as ancient spirits, the tale of the Lorelei brings them into contemporary mythology.